bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 Sometimes you will find valuable data in .cache files on servers you unlock.
 They can contain money or experience, darkweb programs, or even stock market access keys.
 They can be opened via `run` from the terminal, or `ns.dnet.openCache(fileName)` from a script on that server.

+Darknet servers belong to somebody already, and they are often doing stuff on them.
+When you first authenticate on these servers, often times some (or most!) of the ram will be "in use" by the owner's (clearly wasteful) use, and needs to be... liberated.
+You can usually find valuable data if you fully clear that ram using `ns.dnet.influence.memoryReallocation()`

 ### Alternate approaches

 If you get stuck on a puzzle, you can try to brute-force it.
 Most servers will tell you their password length and format, allowing you to try each of the possibilities.
 It's not likely to be fast, but it's an option.